laravel-ja/ja-docs-8.x/original-en/validation.md

         return $input->games >= 100;
     });

 The first argument passed to the `sometimes` method is the name of the field we are conditionally validating.
-The second argument is the rules we want to add.
+The second argument is a list of the rules we want to add.
 If the `Closure` passed as the third argument returns `true`, the rules will be added.
 This method makes it a breeze to build complex conditional validations.
 You may even add conditional validations for several fields at once:

     $v->sometimes(['reason', 'cost'], 'required', function ($input) {
         return $input->games >= 100;